 The electoral system existing since 1921 and sanctioned by various constitutions is that of proportional representation by means of the single transferable vote (STV).

 The Maltese Islands are divided into 13 electoral divisions each returning 5 members to the House of Representatives.
 A list of eligible voters, in the form of an electoral register, is revised and published every April and October in the Government Gazette.
-When elections are called, either by means of a Writ under the hand of the President of the Republic, or, in the case of Local Councils Elections by a Notice by the Electoral Commission, a rolling electoral register must be published within five days of the Writ or Notice that would include qualified persons who would be reaching the age of 18 years (or 16 years for local councils) up to the eve of the established polling day.
+When elections are called, either by means of a Writ under the hand of the President of the Republic, or, in the case of Local Councils Elections by a Notice by the Electoral Commission, a rolling electoral register must be published within five days of the Writ or Notice that would include qualified persons who would be reaching the age of 16 years up to the eve of the established polling day.
 Based upon this rolling register, the Electoral Commission prints and distributes voting documents to voters at their registered addresses.
 The Electoral Commission proceeds to carry out all the adminsitrative and organizational functions necesssary to ensure the correct and smooth-running of such elections.
 The Electoral Commission proceeds to carry out all the administrative and organizational functions necessary to ensure the correct and smooth-running of such elections.

 A law providing for the setting-up of Local Councils was passed through Parliament in 1993 (Act XV) establishing 67 localities, 53 in Malta and 14 in Gozo.
 In December 1999 an amending Act (XXI) added a new locality (the 68th) – Mtarfa.
 The first elections, always based on the same STV principle used in general elections, were held between November 1993 and May 1994 while the first election for councillors of Mtarfa was held in March 2000.
 The 1999 amendment also included an additional Schedule listing ten hamlets within established localities.
 These are Fleur-de-Lys in Birkirkara, Santa Luċija in Kerċem, Gwardamanga in Pietà, Paceville in San Ġiljan, Kappara in San Ġwann, Ibraġ* and Madliena in Swieqi, Marsalforn in Żebbuġ, Gozo, Bubaqra in Żurrieq and Xlendi in Munxar.